-Here is an easy craft for kids.
-Kids enjoy using ribbon rings for music and movement activities and even literacy activities.
-Let me show you how to make these cute, budget friendly dancing ribbons.
+Here is an easy craft idea for preschoolers.
+Kids enjoy using these simple dance ribbons for music and movement activities and even literacy activities.
+Let me show you how to make these cute, budget-friendly dancing ribbons.

 You will also need some type of ring to complete this craft.
 Here are some ideas for items that you can use for rings: